CodeDmitry/NodePL/README.md

 # nodepl
-implementing NodeJS practices in Perl 5.6.
+implementing NodeJS practices in Perl 5 version 22

 core: working core modules
 snippets: not sure how to describe